The Fragmented Nature of Pandemic Decision-making

 The current project aims to explore all of these dimensions, as well as others which may also be relevant for the assessment of decision-making in times of pandemic within the framework of the rule of law.
 Ultimately, the challenges posed by the COVID-19 pandemic cannot be overcome by remaining within “silo thinking”, including in the legal field.
 An integrative legal approach, involving several perspectives is patently necessary.

-‘Initiatives’ are conceived and organized by PhD and postdoctoral researchers to facilitate cooperation and collaboration across the nine Max Planck Law Institutes in key areas of mutual interest.
+‘Initiatives’ are conceived and organized by PhD and postdoctoral researchers across the Max Planck Law network to enable them to work together in areas of mutual interest.

 Organizers